 How is the test scored?

-There are two scoring levels:
+There are three scoring levels:

 How long will it take to get my GED®?

 Your skill level and the amount of time you can devote to the program determine the length of time required to complete the program.

 You MUST be a Rhode Island resident to take the GED® exam in Rhode Island.
 Massachusetts residents are welcomed to take ABE/ASE classes at RIRAL, but can only take the GED® exam in Massachusetts (this is a state policy - click here for more information).

 Massachusetts offers the HiSET as well as the GED®; MA residents who want to earn a HS credential should contact the MASS Adult Literacy Hotline1-800-447-8844 or click here for more information.
 Test information and practice materials for the HiSET can be found here.